brainfoolong/unity-procedural-mesh-bezier-curve/README.md

-# Unity 5.4 Procedural Mesh Bezier Curve Tutorial
+# Unity Procedural Mesh Bezier Curve Tutorial

 The code is the result of this video tutorial series (german):
 Maybe it's already a bit improved ot the original code from the video.

+Initialy it was created for Unity 5.4 but most likely it will work also for further versions.

 If you can help or improve the script, just fork it a create some pull requests.